TanyaNaveen/swe-hacks-2023/README.md

 We began by creating a prototype on Figma, and then we used our design to develop a couple static pages such as the login page and the landing page using HTML and CSS.

 ## 🥅 Challenges we ran into
+We wanted to integrate Google Firebase into our login authentication process, but we ran into some issues when we tried to integrate it with our code.
+We were able to set up the database and authentication system in Firebase, and our next step is to get the authentication feature working in our code.
+We also had some of the components rendered using React, but incorporating those components with the other elements of the application proved challenging.

 ## 🎯 Accomplishments that we're proud of
+We are proud of coming up with an idea central to our roots as Asian women, working towards supporting our community through our passion for technology.
+In addition, we are proud of leveraging React to strive to create a multi-platform community addressing a real-life problem.

 ## 📓 What we learned
 Creating ColorfulCare has been a tremendous learning experience.
 From using Figma to prototype the app professionally, to developing an efficient process to iterate on ideas, the project has been a valuable opportunity to hone our skills.
 Collaborating with a diverse team, we have learned to leverage each of our strengths to achieve our goals.
 ColorfulCare has taught us the importance of leveraging technology for a greater cause, and how powerful it can be to bring people together around important issues.